State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Preliminary Background

-\end{enumerate} Now we state a part of Karamata's theorem that provides an asymptotic characterization of the integrated tails of regularly varying functions: Consider a regularly varying function $V(\cdot)$ with index $-\alpha;$ if $\beta$ is such that $\alpha - \beta > 1,$
+In other words, $\Pr\{ X > x\} = x^{-\alpha}L(x)$ for some slowly varying function $L(\cdot).$ It can be easily verified that any regularly varying random variable $X$ is heavy-tailed: that is, $\E[\exp(\theta X)] = \infty$ for any $\theta > 0.$ These regularly varying distribution functions capture the concept of polynomially decaying tails, and form an important class of heavy-tailed distributions.
+The following properties of regularly varying functions will be useful in our analysis:\\\\ 1) \textit{Karamata's theorem}: For any regularly varying function $V(\cdot)$ with index $-\alpha,$ if $\beta$ is such that $\alpha - \beta > 1,$ then

+This result, a part of Karamata's theorem (cf. Theorem 1 in Chapter VIII.9 of \cite{feller1971introduction}), provides an asymptotic characterization of integrated tails.\\\\ 2) \textit{Potter's bounds}: Potter's bounds: If $L(\cdot)$ is a slowly varying function, then as in Theorem 1.1.4 of \cite{MR2424161}, for any $\delta > 0,$ there exists a $t_\delta > 0$ such that for all $t$ and $v$ satisfying $t \geq t_\delta$ and $vt \geq t_\delta,$